san-diego-tech-conference/SD_Tech_Conference/index.md

 Welcome to the **UC San Diego CDS Undergraduate Conference**!

-## The CDS Conference?
+## What We Are

-The **UCSD Computing & Data Sciences Undergraduate Conference** is a student-run event designed to **celebrate the creativity and innovation of undergraduate work** in computing and data sciences (CDS).
+The **UC San Diego CDS Undergraduate Conference** is a student-run event designed to **celebrate the creativity and innovation of undergraduate work** in computing and data sciences.

 This is **not just for research**—it’s a space where students can **showcase passion projects, dive deeper into niche topics, and present internship work that has had a meaningful impact**.
 Whether you’ve built a tool, analyzed an interesting dataset, contributed to open-source projects, or developed an innovative application, this conference is the **perfect place to: